 The HSA Plus package costs $499 for the entire family.
 There are no additional costs.
 It simplifies the need for multiple insurance plans from different providers.

-These 3 insurance products can also be added onto a HSA Group Plan.
-These 3 insurance products are also included in the Deluxe plan.
+These 3 insurance products can be added as an option with the HSA Group Plan.

 13. How much are the premiums / is there a monthly charge?